-Key Duties % Of Time
+% Of Time Key Duties

-- 1. Plans and oversee efficient student registration services.
-Ensures that students are effectively registered in appropriate courses/programs with accurate timetables.
-Monitors student self-service registration functions and reports on status and anomalies within the registration processes.
+- 1. Plans and oversees efficient student client service by monitoring Client Service associates and evaluating their responses and handling of customer queries and concerns.
+Ensures that students are effectively served to the highest standards that meet and exceed student expectations.
+Maintains outstanding customer satisfaction by providing problem-solving tools, techniques and coaching for staff.
+Monitors student self-service functions and reports on status, escalations and anomalies within client service processes and software.
 (20%) - 2.
-Ensures that student academic records are up-to-date and accurately recorded and maintained in the student information system based on the Ministry Training, Colleges, and Universities guidelines.
+Establishes achievable customer satisfaction with the RO goal and communicating those goals to the Client Service team.
+Ensures that student client services are precise, accurate and minimizes the requirement to pass on to other services or individuals within the college.
+When needed developing and monitoring a process for a warm hand-off to other services is expected.
 (20%) - 3.
-Ensures current students, former students and alumni have timely and appropriate access to their student records and information, including self-service functions, transcripts, diploma replacements, course outlines, and education/enrolment verification requests.
+Ensures prompt responses from each client service associate.
+Ensures prospective students, current students, former students and alumni have timely and appropriate access to their application information, student records and information, including self-service functions, transcripts, diploma replacements, course outlines, and education/enrolment verification requests.
 Ensure compliance with FIPPA regulations.
 (10%) - 4.
 Coordinates and implements all activities and requirements associated with convocation.
-(10%) - Leads the transfer credit processes and OEN processes for the College.
+(15%) - 5.
+Leads the Customer Service Delivery Framework processes (including standard operating procedures), analyzes statistics and compiles accurate reports and the QLess processes for the RO at all campuses.
+Sets clear strategies related to customer service improvements.
 (10%) - 6.
-Manage communications to students and staff regarding registration guidelines, academic regulations and graduation requirements.
-Resolves escalations and anomalies.
-(10%) - 7.
-Administrative functions including human resources management (provides leadership and direction to support staff, determines and monitors work priorities, recruiting, training, and managing performance) and financial and budget management responsibilities.
+Develops and maintains the RO Customer Service communication strategy which includes student announcements on the MyCampus portal, Updating digital MS forms each term, Start Up Plan, RO Open House Plan (the incumbent is the RO Lead), RO Website updates. - 7.
+Administrative functions including human resources management (provides leadership and direction to support staff, determines and monitors work priorities, recruiting, training, and managing performance) and financial/budget management responsibilities.
 (15%) - 8.
-In collaboration with the RO leaders responsible for the effective development and implementation of the student information system enhancements that will ensure efficient and effective service to students.
+Takes ownership of student/customer issues and follows problems through to resolution.
 (5%)